9000+ Cashless Garages

 Vehicles like cars, scooters, trains and buses run on electric batteries and do not release toxic gas into our environment.

 With the advancement of technology, such vehicles are gaining popularity today.
 These electric vehicles do not use fossil fuels like petroleum or coal to function.
-Instead, they run on batteries that require charging after certain intervals.
+Instead, they run on types of batteries that require charging after certain intervals.
 Therefore, they do not pollute our surroundings with harmful greenhouse gases.

 These are quite similar to electric vehicles as both work on electric motors.
 However, unlike EVs, HFCVs generate energy from hydrogen stored in fuel cells.